byJeevan/JDA-SwiftUI-Widgets/README.md

 5. **Basic Activity Indicator**: Simplest Activity indicator for SwiftUI.
 6. **Endless List (Lazy loading)**: List that scrolls infinitely and fetches new content whenever a user reaches the end of the list.
-7. **Custom dialog prompt**: Custom dialog that can be easily baked as per the requirements. and more.
+7. **Custom dialog prompt**: Custom dialog that can be easily baked as per the requirements.
+8. **Star Rating**: Star rating widget for all needs.
+9. **Tags Widget**: Group of Tags takes action and alignment can be controlled to Left/Center/Right.

+and more.

 ## Demo ##